 8.2.
 Decoration definition and propagation.
-Each flavor shall document its set of provided decorations and their mathematical definitions.
+Each flavor shall document its set of provided decorations, their mathematical definitions, and their associated Fundamental Theorems, the FTIA and the FTDIA, as described in §6.4.
 These are flavor-defined, except for the decoration com, see §8.3.

 The implementation makes the decoration system of each flavor available to the user via decorated interval extensions of relevant library operations.
-Such an operation $\varphi$ , with interval inputs $x_1, \ldots, x_k$ carrying decorations $dx_1, \ldots, dx_k$ , shall compute the same interval output y as the corresponding bare interval extension of $\varphi$ -hence, dependent on the $x_i$ but not on the $dx_i$ .
-It shall compute a local decoration d, dependent on the $x_i$ and possibly on y, but not on the $dx_i$ .
-It shall combine d with the $dx_i$ by a flavor-defined propagation rule to give an output decoration dy, and return y decorated by dy.
+Such an operation φ , with interval inputs x_1, \ldots, x_k carrying decorations7 dx_1, \ldots, dx_k , shall compute the same interval output y as the corresponding bare interval extension of φ -hence, dependent on the x_i but not on the dx_i .
+It shall compute a local decoration d, dependent on the x_i and possibly on y, but not on the dx_i .
+It shall combine d with the dx_i by a flavor-defined propagation rule to give an output decoration dy, and return y decorated by dy.

-The local decoration d might convey purely Level 1 information-e.g., that $\varphi$ is everywhere continuous on the box $\mathbf{x} = (\mathbf{x}1, \dots, \mathbf{x}k)$ .
-It might convey Level 2 information related to the particular finite-precision interval types being used-e.g., that $\mathbf{y}$ , though mathematically a bounded interval, became unbounded by overflow.
+The local decoration d might convey purely Level 1 information-e.g., that φ is everywhere continuous on the box $\mathbf{x} = (\mathbf{x}1, \dots, \mathbf{x}k)$.
+It might convey Level 2 information related to the particular finite-precision interval types being used-e.g., that \mathbf{y} , though mathematically a bounded interval, became unbounded by overflow.
 For diagnostic use it might convey Level 3 or 4 information, e.g., how an interval is represented, or how memory is used.